Jai Reyes: Basketball ventures

 In 2021, while with the Nueva Ecija Rice Vanguards, Reyes founded the Filipino Basketball League (shortened to FilBasket).
 A league intended to give players affected by the COVID-19 pandemic a chance to revitalize their playing careers.
 The league went on to be expanded into AsiaBasket in 2023.

-In 2025, Reyes was named commissioner for the University Athletic Association of the Philippines' (UAAP) basketball championships beginning with its 88th season.
+In 2025, Reyes was named commissioner for the UAAP basketball tournaments beginning with Season 88, succeeding Xavy Nunag, who had served as commissioner since Season 86.